 Kyoto was Japan’s imperial capital for millennia, and the city is full of exquisite temples, beautiful streets, and notable architecture – so much so that it was largely spared bombing in WWII.

 If you’re interested in the customs and history of traditional Japan, Kyoto is where to head – and just like Tokyo, you can spend your entire break here and not scratch the surface of what this ancient city has to offer.
-For starters, there are over one thousand temples and shrines!
+For starters, there are over 1,000 temples and shrines!

 Aside from golden monuments, Kyoto’s geisha district, Gion, is one of its most popular attractions – as is the district of Arashiyama, where you can lose yourself among the famous bamboo groves.
 You can also discover Kyoto’s iconic tea culture at one of the many teahouses.